xiulab/xiunobbs/README.txt

 Support IP limit: limit the number of daily IP posting, send e-mail, upload attachments

 [Performance]
-This is Xiuno's strengths, the author started with web development since 2002, has been hanging in the first pen, for web may affect the performance of all links (like bragging, is in fact a fool knows more than ten years down).
+This is Xiuno's strengths, the author started with web development since 2002, has been hanging on the line for the web pen, may very well affect the performance of the link.
 BBS Xiuno in the end how tough?
 Many people pay attention to this problem, the following data can be used as a reference:
 Post number: 1200w+, user 122w+, the average daily 100w+ PV (peak far beyond this), running speed 0.01s, loadavg < 0.3 Sample site: http://www.btbbt.cc/